‘Please let them go safely’: Search for family of 4 kidnapped continues in Merced County - NewsBreak

 “We’ve got detectives out canvassing, we have aircraft looking for evidence people are going to be working 24 hours on this until we get a break in this,” said the sheriff.

 The family pleaded with the suspect to let them go.
-“We just want to tell him please bring our family safe to us.
-We don’t care what’s going on or what happened but please let those people go and have them come to us safely,” said Jaspreet.
+“We just want to him please bring our family safe to us we don’t care what’s going on or what happened but please let those people go and have them come to us safely,” said Jaspreet.

 Authorities say the suspect is armed and dangerous.
 If you see this man, do not approach him but contact the Merced County Sheriff’s Office immediately.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.